Identifying causal effects with subjective ordinal outcomes: What would be identified with a smooth reporting function

-Suppose that the response categories are ``dense" in the sense described in Section \ref{seccontinuousreporting}, and defined formally in Appendix \ref{sec:dense}.
-From Proposition \ref{propflowcont}, we know that the derivative of $\mathbbm{E}[R_i|X_i=x]$ with respect to a continuous component of $x$ depends on the steepness of response curves $r'(h,v)$ across $h$.
-Analogously, when using discrete variation in $X_i$, what matters for a unit with treatment effect $\Delta$ is instead $\bar{r}'(y,\Delta,v):= \frac{1}{\Delta} \int_{y}^{y+\Delta} r'(h,v) dh$, the average slope of the response function $r(h,v)$ for $h$ between $y$ and $y+\Delta$: \begin{proposition} Under HONEST, EXOG, and REG, then in the dense response limit
+In the dense response limit, discrete differences in the mean of $R_i$ depends upon the average slope $r'(h,V_i)$ of the response function $r(\cdot,V_i)$ for $h$ between $H_i$ and $H_i+\Delta_i$: \begin{proposition} Under MONO, EXOG, and REG, then in the dense response limit